symbiote/silverstripe-metadata/README.md

 * SilverStripe 3+
 * The SilverStripe Orderable module.

+Note: This is a 3.0 compatible line - please use the master branch for 3.1 compatibility

 ## Getting started

 * Add the extension to your data class, eg `Object::add_extension('Page', 'MetadataExtension');`